HandsomeYingyan/dvk522-cubieboard2-mainline/README.md

 ## Status
 - 7inch lcd works
-- drm works
+- Drm works
-- touchscreen works
+- Touchscreen works
-- tvout not works
+- Tvout not work
-- vga not works
+- Vga output not work
-- csi camera not works
+- Csi camera not works

 (Tested on armbian 20.11 kernel 5.8)

-### PS:due to some reason you need to insmod edt-ft5x06.ko by yourself.
+### PS:Due to some reasons you need to insmod edt-ft5x06.ko by yourself.